fioprotocol/fio-wrap-status-page/README.md

 # FIO Wrapping Status Page

+This respository is no longer used and has been archived.
+The FIO Wrap Status page is now hosted as part of the FIO Dashboard.

+# Archived info:

 The FIO Wrapping Status Page is a publicly hosted landing page(s) which display current activity of tokens and domains being wrapped.
 It collects information from FIO Chain and Destination Chains (Ethereum, Polygon).

 ## Installation